Tsung-Ping/Chord-Jazzification/README.md

 # Chord-Jazzification
-A symbolic dataset featuring the interpretations of chord symbols in terms of coloring and voicing.
+A dataset featuring the interpretations of the chord symbols in terms of coloring and voicing.

 ## Requirements
    tensorflow-gpu 1.8.0 <br />